kubernetes/minikube/README.md

     * [xhyve driver](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#xhyve-driver), [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [VMware Fusion](https://www.vmware.com/products/fusion)
 * Linux
     * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [KVM](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#kvm-driver)
-    * NOTE: minikube also supports a '--vm-driver=none' option that runs the kubernetes components on the host and not in a VM.  docker is required to use this driver but no hypervisor.
+    * **NOTE:** Minikube also supports a '--vm-driver=none' option that runs the Kubernetes components on the host and not in a VM.
+Docker is required to use this driver but no hypervisor.
 * Windows
     * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [Hyper-V](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#hyperV-driver)
 * VT-x/AMD-v virtualization must be enabled in BIOS
 * Internet connection on first run

 ## Quickstart

-Here's a brief demo of minikube usage.
+Here's a brief demo of Minikube usage.
 If you want to change the VM driver add the appropriate `--vm-driver=xxx` flag to `minikube start`.
-Minikube Supports the following drivers:
+Minikube supports the following drivers:

 * virtualbox